-There are many resources available to small businesses that are either free, or relatively low cost.
+There are many free, or relatively low cost, resources available to small businesses and entrepreneurs.
 Knowing where to look sometimes is half the battle.
 Here are some resources, by no means exhaustive, that can serve as a valuable reference.
 Please book mark this page to use as a small business reference and resource guide, as more information will be added over time.

 Small Business Administration (SBA) – The SBA is THE federal agency in the USA charged with the mission of helping small businesses to succeed at various levels.
 The SBA offers several free resources for small businesses.
 It is worthy of note that the definition of “small business” varies based on different criteria.
 The focus is to provide business assistance in the following areas: 1) Business Consulting and Counseling at no cost (already paid for by your tax dollars!) via SCORE and the SBDC; 2) Loan Guarantees – business loans guaranteed by the SBA that are accessed via SBA lenders; 3) Direct Disaster Loans from the SBA for both residential and commercial entities; and 4) Federal Contracting Assistance Programs, such as the 8(a) business development program and Women-Owned Small Business (WOSB) certification, and access to consulting via PTAC.